Profitec Pro 800 Espresso Machine Review: A Modern Day Lever Machine

 The most noticeable feature of this espresso maker is, of course, the huge lever adorning its front.
 Why opt for a lever espresso maker?
 Well, there are several exciting advantages.

-First of all, lever machines like this allow for true low-pressure pre-infusion, a key component of optimising extraction (1).
+First of all, lever machines like this allow for true low-pressure pre-infusion, a key component of optimizing extraction (1).
 When you pull the lever down, only the boiler pressure of about 1.5 bar is applied to the puck.

 They also allow for pressure profiling.
 These days, brew pressure profiling is a growing trend among automatic espresso machines.
 But in its early days, it was devised as a way for any espresso maker to mimic the natural pressure profile.
 Go figure (2)!